Search me, O God, and know my heart;

 Having established such about search engines, let us now show how God would search us in the light of Psalm 139:23-24.

-In effect, we see God here as the searcher and we are actually His search engine.
+In effect, we see God here as the “Searcher” and we are His search engine, pleading to be searched.

 We are asking Him to know our hearts and thoughts.

-And as human search engines, what are the information that we have indexed in our hearts and minds?
+And as human search engines, what is the information we have indexed in our hearts and minds?
 Are they true or not?